OlgaOMir/PyBer_Analysis/README.md

 There is a statement summarizing three business recommendations to the CEO for addressing any disparities among the city types.
 (4 pt)

-Below are three business recommencations to the CEO to addressing the disparities described above:
+Below are three business recommendations to the CEO to addressing the disparities described above:

-  1.
+  1. lkj
+  2. kjh
+  3. gathering additional data on the duration of the ride-sharing trip based on the city type, which would further aid in understanding of the disparities and help share the overall corporate stratefy.